 15. Pushbullet – SMS on PC

-Pushbullet is an app designed for the efficient sharing of information across devices and platforms.
+Pushbullet is an app designed for the efficient sharing and syncing of information across devices and platforms.
 It’s a messaging app that allows you to send notes and files and streamline the process.
 Plus, its compatibility with iOS means that the exchange is possible even between an Android smartphone or tablet and an iPad or iPhone.

 16. RescueTime Time Management and Digital Wellness